Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_Tutorial.rst

 .. figure:: images/tutorial/Tutorial1_Image1.PNG
    :align: center

-Files are uploaded to database when the Console window displays :literal:`The table x has been upload to database.`
+Files are uploaded to database when the Console window displays :literal:`The table x has been uploaded to database.`

 Repeat this operation for other files: